NaNoWriMo believes that:

-In a 2015 survey, 87% of respondents said that NaNoWriMo helped them learn what they can accomplish when determined.
+In past surveys, 86% of respondents said that NaNoWriMo helped them learn what they can accomplish when determined.
 89% of respondents said that NaNoWriMo made them more excited about writing.

-In a 2013 independent study, 87% of student participants in our Young Writers Program said that it made them more confident writers.
+In a past independent study, 87% of student participants in our Young Writers Program said that it made them more confident writers.

 You can build worlds.

 We are committed to creating real-life, vibrant, literate communities.